This dish is a staple in our house and can be served hot, warm or cold.

 Heat several tablespoons of oil in a large frying pan and cook the aubergine until it is tender – you may need to do this in batches.
 When cooked place on paper towel to drain.

 In a heavy based saucepan heat a tablespoon of oil and add the fennel and nigella.
 Cover and cook until the seeds start to pop, add the pureed ginger, garlic and tomato mixture (careful it will spit when this is added).
-Cook for a minute or so then add the spices, stir for another minute, add the remaining tomato and then gently add the eggplant and stir it all together.
+Cook for a minute or so then add the spices and salt, stir for another minute, add the remaining tomato and then gently add the eggplant and stir it all together.